EMP White LogoErin Morrison Photography Logo

 Understand the Timeline

-Every heard of Golden Hour?
+Ever heard of Golden Hour?
 It’s that super yummy time of day right before the sun sets.
-During this time the sky takes on a nice warm tone that adds, well, warmth to the photo.
-In addition to a nice natural color grading, the sun’s position also means that much more of the light is coming from indirect sources.
-This means that the shadows are going to be softer and more visually appealing.
+During this time the sky takes on a nice warm tone that adds warmth to the photo.
+In addition to a nice natural color grading, the sun’s position also means that much more light comes from indirect sources.
+This means that the shadows will be softer and more visually appealing.
 Softer indirect light also reduces the chances of overexposure.
 Basically, the Golden Hour is a golden opportunity (pun intended) to capture your best moments with the love of your life in the best light.

 So, guess what?
 The sun moves.
-Well, the Earth actually moves, but I digress.
-Of course, the hour or two before sunset varies a bit depending on the time of year that it is!
+Well, the Earth moves, but I digress.
+Of course, the hour or two before sunset varies a bit depending on the time of year!
 Here are some general guidelines for when to shoot.

 • Winter

-In the winter it seems like you are already driving home in the dark.
+In the winter, it seems like you are already driving home in the dark.
 Outside of the winter months, the golden hour is also after a typical person’s workday.
-During December through Mid-March you can plan on your engagement session taking place around 3-5pm.
-However, the time changes in Mid-March and so that will make the start time one hour later.
-During this time, I take engagement photos during the weekends only.
+During December through mid-March, you can plan on your engagement session taking place around 3-5pm.
+However, the time changes in mid-March so that will make the start time one hour later.
+During this time, I only take engagement photos on the weekends.
 Once daylight savings changes, I am back shooting on weekdays.

 • Spring

-Once Spring is here, we are off and running on the sessions!
-The redbuds are blooming and the grass and trees are finally starting to turn green!
-The sunset time drastically changes throughout the course of these two months and so our shooting times change as well.
+Once spring is here, we will be off and running on the sessions!
+The redbuds are blooming, and the grass and trees are finally turning green!
+The sunset time drastically changes throughout these two months and my shooting times change as well.
 You can plan on approximately 5:30-7:30 in April and 6:00-8:00 in May.

 • Summer

-Summer engagements, just like all engagements, take place two hours before sunset.
-This will hopefully mean that the shoot will be during the cooler part of the day as of course, it gets super hot during these months.
-Or as I like to say, the “Swassy Months.”
+Just like all engagements, summer engagements take place two hours before sunset.
+This will hopefully mean that the shoot will be during the cooler part of the day as it gets super hot during these months.
+Or, as I like to say, the “Swassy Months.”

 • Fall

-The East Tennessee color is coming out in full display and Fall is by far our busiest shooting season!
+The East Tennessee color is coming out in full display, and Fall is by far my busiest shooting season!
 The sunset time changes (again) drastically during these three months.
 In September, you can plan on 5:30-7:30pm until the third week.
-Starting in Mid-October, you can plan on a 5:00-7:00pm shooting time.
-After the first week of November, we are back to shooting on weekends between 3:00-5:00pm.
+Starting in mid-October, you can plan on a 5:00-7:00pm shooting time.
+After the first week of November, we are back to weekend shooting between 3:00-5:00pm.

 Relax!

-I have clients come to me where one, or both, of them, are nervous.
-Some people are camera shy, I get it.
-It is impossible, however, to capture the love you have for each other and give you photographs that you will look upon fondly for years to come if you are stiff, wooden, or otherwise not your self.
+I have clients come to me where one or both of them are nervous.
+Some people are camera-shy; I get it.
+It is impossible, however, to capture your love for each other and give you photographs that you will look upon fondly for years to come if you are stiff, wooden, or otherwise not yourself.

-One of the best ways to achieve the perfect engagement session is to just RELAX!
+One of the best ways to achieve the perfect engagement session is just to RELAX!
 When you show up as yourself, and only yourself, the photographs always turn out to be the best.
-When you just BE, when you are silly, or cry happy tears, those are the best moments.
-Most importantly make the most of this once in a lifetime session with their one true love.
-Relax, let loose, be silly, and be your one and only self.
+Those are the best moments when you just BE, when you are silly, or cry happy tears.
+Most importantly, make the most of this once-in-a-lifetime session with their one true love.
+Relax, let loose, be silly, and be your only self.

-The good news is that just by reading this post, you are on the right track to making sure that you are as prepared for your session as possible.
-Eliminating any unwanted surprises and knowing exactly what to expect is one of the best ways to ensure that you show up to your session as relaxed as possible.
+The good news is that just by reading this post, you are on the right track to ensuring you are as prepared for your session as possible.
+Eliminating unwanted surprises and knowing precisely what to expect is one of the best ways to ensure you show up to your session as relaxed as possible.
 And if you have any questions about the process that may make you apprehensive, by all means, don’t be afraid to ask!
 Photographers don’t bite!

 Choose a Meaningful Location

 I don’t mean this to be a section on deep, meaningful locations.
 If you have one in mind for your engagement session, then that is great!
-If not, then photographers just want one thing: for you to be purposeful with your choice.
-It can be something that just speaks to you, whether it be your favorite cafe, your living room, your favorite lake or park.
+If not, then photographers want one thing: for you to be purposeful with your choice.
+It can be something that speaks to you, whether it be your favorite downtown spot, living room, summer lakehouse, or local park.
 Heck, even your street!
-Going to a location that you are familiar with will lend a hand in helping with you acting naturally in a common space.
-Remember, having a beautiful backdrop can add to a photo, but if it stops you from being yourself then the location is not doing its job.
+Going to a location that you are familiar with will lend a hand in helping you act naturally in a common space.
+Remember, having a beautiful backdrop can add to a photo, but if it stops you from being yourself, the location is not doing its job.

 Think About Your Outfits

 So, here is the deal on this.
-Photographers got it in their head that your engagement outfits have to be totally curated, styled, and freaking to-the-nines shoot.
+Photographers got it in their head that your engagement outfits have to be curated, styled, and freaking to the nines.
 They don’t.
 Unless you want it to be.
 They are, after all, YOUR photos about YOUR engagement.
 Your engagement photos are about capturing the real you and not some fake version.
 Don’t worry about impressing the camera or anyone else.
 Be yourself.

-Total side note, but totally applicable for this section: Dear Ladies, don’t wear stupid shoes.
+This is a side note applicable to this section: Dear Ladies, don’t wear stupid shoes.
 I say that with all the love in the world.
-Some of the locations photographers take you two require a lot of walking (such as Seven Islands State Birding Park).
-It takes effort and those cute high-heel shoes make not be up to the task.
-If your dream is to wear those heels in the woods then I’m all for it.
+Some locations photographers take you to require a lot of walking (such as Seven Islands State Birding Park).
+It takes effort, and those cute high-heel shoes are not up to the task.
+If you dream of wearing those heels in the woods, then I’m all for it.
 We aren’t walking to the location in them.

-Total second side note: I have written a way-too-long article for my own good about what to wear for engagement photos.
-If you want to read some more pretty text, feel free to check it out HERE.
-If you are just in it for some outfit suggestions, don’t forget to see our Pinterest Board.
+Total second side note: I have written a way-too-long article for my good about what to wear for engagement photos.
+If you want to read more pretty text, please check it out!
+If you are looking for outfit suggestions, don’t forget to see my Pinterest Board.

 What Photographers Want You To Know About Engagement Photos